FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Experiments

-Finally, we apply the style transfer methods CSFI and LAB on both FedAvg and SiloBN.
-Overall, we can see that they improve the performance across domains and settings.
-In particular, on the seen test client, LAB provides a considerable performance boost when applied to both FedAvg and SiloBN: on the country setting, it improves FedAvg by 14\% and SiloBN by 6.4\%, while on the rainy setting, it gains 20.5\% on FedAvg and 7.8\% on SiloBN.
+Overall, we can see that applying CFSI and LAB style transfer methods improve the performance across domains and settings.
+In particular, on the seen test client, LAB provides a considerable performance boost when applied to both FedAvg and SiloBN: on the country setting, it improves FedAvg by about 22 mIoU percentage points and SiloBN by about 6 percentage points, while on the rainy setting, it gains about 27 mIoU percentage points on FedAvg and about 4 mIoU percentage points on SiloBN.
 We note that it largely improves FedAvg, while it is less effective on SiloBN since it has an effect similar to SiloBN: it transfers the style of the training domains across clients' images.
 However, we note that the style transfer is applied to the images rather than the BN statistics, as in SiloBN.
-When considering the performance on a different test domain (unseen), both LAB and CFSI improve the performance except in the rainy domain when applied to FedAvg: 29.01\% vs CFSI 30.42\% vs LAB 28.24\%.
-While SiloBN computes the BN statistics directly on test images, LAB and CFSI are not applied at test time; thus, they do not provide any benefit on a domain far from the appearances available on training time.
-Differently, we can see that LAB, when combined with SiloBN (\cref{fig:qualitatives}), improves performance in both the country and rainy settings, by around 7\% and 5.5\% compared to SiloBN, and by 6\% and 21\% compared to FedAvg, respectively.
+When considering the performance on a different test domain (unseen), both LAB and CFSI improve the performance except in the rainy domain when applied to FedAvg, where LAB is less effective: FedAvg $26.75 \pm 2.32 \%$ vs CFSI $31.05 \pm 2.68 \%$ vs LAB $26.82 \pm 1.78 \%$.
+Differently, we can see that LAB, when combined with SiloBN (\cref{fig:qualitatives}), improves performance in both the country and rainy settings, by around $5$ and $4$ mIoU percentage points respectively compared to SiloBN, and by about 10 and 27 mIoU percentage points compared to FedAvg, respectively.
+Note how the combination of FedAvg + SiloBN + LAB is even much better than applying FedAvg only on the uniform split, expecially on the rainy unseen test domain, where it performs about 26 mIoU percentage points more than the uniform FedAvg only experiment.

+Finally, observe how the standard deviation is generally higher for the unseen test domain than the seen test domain for both country and rainy tests, how it is higher for rainy than country experiments, underlining how the rainy partition is much more challenging than the country partition once again, and that CFSI and LAB contribute in reducing the variability of the results.